Are you thinking of living in Brentwood?

-As a general guide, you can expect to pay £585,427 for a property in the town in December 2021.
+As a general guide, you can expect to pay £547,398 for a property in the town, according to Zoopla.

 Remember, all prices are likely to change over the coming months and years as the market adjusts to these unprecedented circumstances.

-Make sure you keep up to date with the current prices if you are thinking of living in Brentwood.
+Make sure you keep up to date with the current prices if you are thinking of moving to Brentwood.

-Living in Brentwood is a great prospect for commuters!
+Brentwood is a great place for commuters to call home.

-Living in Brentwood also ensure fast rail travel across the region.
+Living in Brentwood also ensures fast rail travel across the region.